Camp Ramah in the Poconos: Activities

 The campers are permitted to choose two regular activities, like arts and crafts, Radio Ramah (WCRP), teva (nature), mitbachon (baking and cooking), creative dramatics, and many others.
 Some sports available for campers include basketball, baseball, tennis, soccer, hockey, softball, volleyball, archery, and flag football.

-Additionally, Ramah Poconos offers many opportunities for campers to express their creativity within the context of Judaism.
-The camp drama program puts on several plays each summer, all of which are performed entirely in Hebrew.
-The arts and crafts building has plenty of opportunities for painting, drawing, ceramics, and other forms of artistic expression.
+The camp drama program puts on several plays each summer, all of which are performed in Hebrew.
+The arts and crafts building has opportunities for painting, drawing, ceramics, and other forms of artistic expression.
 The music program gives singing lessons to the campers about 2–3 times a week and often offers additional musical activities, such as bands and a cappella groups.

 Waterfront and sports

 All waterfront staff are certified lifeguards, and many have a history of competitive swimming or boating.

-Ramah Poconos boasts excellent sports facilities, including a newly reconstructed baseball field and three basketball courts.
-Programs include the two-day color war, and the campers between Notzetzim (entering 5th grade), and Machon, (campers entering 9th grade) are divided into four colors and participate in dozens of Olympic and made-up mini-games during the second session only (mid-July to mid-August).
+Ramah Poconos has a baseball field and three basketball courts.